 Cook Inlet is an oil and gas region first identified by Russian explorers in the 1850s.
 Early exploratory drilling started in the 1950s and the Swanson River oilfield on the Kenai Peninsula was discovered in 1957.
-In 1968, Pan American Petroleum discovered the Redoubt Shoal oil field adjacent to Kustatan.
+In 1962, Pan American Petroleum Corp discovered the Middle Ground Shoal oil field, the first offshore discovery in the Cook Inlet basin.
+The first offshore production platform was installed on this field by Shell in 1964.
+The following year, Unocal discovered the basin’s largest oil field at McArthur River on Trading Bay, estimated at 1.5 billion barrels, and Mobile Oil discovered the Granite Point field near the North Foreland.
+In 1968, Pan American Petroleum discovered the Redoubt Shoal oil field adjacent to West Foreland.
 Today, the field is operated by Glacier Oil and Gas and the unit includes the Osprey platform and the Kustatan production facilities.
 Read more here and here.
-Explore more of Kustatan here:
+Explore more of Kustatan and West Foreland here: